folio-org/stripes-testing/README.md

     $ ./node_modules/.bin/mocha test/new_item.js   # runs the new-item test

+or (if definded in package.json)

+    $ yarn test-new-item

+to list pre-defined tests

+    $ yarn run

 ## optional: environment variables to modify tests

 set username/password to something different from the default: